mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 the great works and ambitions of its first ruler have survived the ages.

-Most of the artefacts of the Sindalian epoch have been buried in the dust of Caldos’ countless sandstorms, fallen into the gravity wells of its gas giants or plunged into the fiery heart of its bright star, Caurchlan Contigo.
+Most of the artefacts of the Sindalian epoch have been buried in the dust of Caldos' countless sandstorms, fallen into the gravity wells of its gas giants or plunged into the fiery heart of its bright star, Caurchlan Contigo.
 Those that remain are evidence of a progressive and ambitious leader who sought to create a paradise among the stars.